utilyre/environment/README.md

 ## License

-This project is licensed under the [MIT License](./LICENSE), except for certain directories that include their own separate license files.
+This project is licensed under the [MIT License](./LICENSE), except for certain directories that include their own separate license files, which take precedence for the contents they cover.